-Indicator No. Description Basis of Reporting Comments
+Indicator Description Basis of Reporting Comments No. Number Percentage CCD 1 Total number of new connections provided

-2000 Number Percentage •

-CCD1 Total number of connections provided

-When completing the tables in the Distribution Datasheets it is important that the structure of the data entry cells is not modified by inserting, deleting or re-ordering rows / columns.
+When completing the tables in the Distribution Datasheets the structure of the data entry cell should not be modified by inserting, deleting or re-ordering rows / columns.
 A number of cells contain values that are calculated from data that has been entered into other cells.
-These cells have been shaded yellow for identification purposes.
+These cells have been shaded yellow.

-Only enter data into the cells that are not shaded grey or yellow.
+Only enter data into the cells that are not shaded.